Search This Blog

 Acer palmatum dissectum 'Seiryu' - Seiryu Japanese Maple

-The Japanese maple cultivar 'Seiryu' is the considered the only upright growing dissected maple available although my guess with such variety in the species there are others.
+The Japanese maple cultivar 'Seiryu' is considered the only upright growing dissected maple available although my guess with such variety in the species there are others.
 Growing to about 15' they are usually a bit more open than the one shown below, which has been pruned over the years.
 These are fast growing maples with great dissected leaves and nice fall color.
-We had one in Spokane years ago and the fall color was fantastic.

 Leaves are opposite and maple like though deeply dissected and each lobe is deeply serrated.
 Medium to light green in color, about 2" long.
 Fall color is nice gold though you might see some red depending on the site and the environment.